prabhatrana666/Holiday-Destination/README.md

-# Hotel-Management-System
+# Holiday-Destination
 In this project we used HTML, CSS, Bootstrap, JavaScript and little bit jQuey also.

-# ✨ Hotel Management System ✨
+# ✨ Holiday Destination Management ✨

 ## 🌍 Overview
 The **Hotel Management System** is a sleek and intuitive web-based platform designed to simplify hotel operations.
 From booking rooms to managing customers and generating invoices, this system ensures seamless hotel administration with a visually appealing and responsive interface.